Coeze/MX4553_Modelling_Theory_Project/readme.md

 - Web-based visualization interface
 - Integration with remote sensing data for early detection

-## Contributors

-- [Your Name] - Initial work and development

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - MTBS program for providing fire data